Ms Julie-Anne Schafer (Chairperson)

 Dr Scott Davis (Member)

-Dr Scott Davis (Member) has more than 18 years in senior executive management roles within the health, education, community services and research sectors both internationally and within Australia.
-Dr Davis was most recently appointed to lead the establishment of a new workforce development agency, Greater Northern Regional Training Network and also currently holds the positions of Non-Executive Director, Torres Strait & Cape York Health and Hospital Board – Queensland Health, Non-Executive Director, Regional Development Association – Torres Straits and Far North Queensland.
+Dr Scott Davis (Member) has more than 20 years in senior executive management roles within the health, education, community services and research sectors both internationally and within Australia.
+Dr Davis recently stepped down as the Chief Executive of the Greater Northern Australia Regional Training Network, an Australian Health Ministers Advisory Council Network supported initiative, to continue his work on improving social, economic and health outcomes in regional Australia.
+Dr Davis is currently with the Cairns Institute (James Cook University) leading an international capacity building project in Papua New Guinea.
+Dr Davis currently holds the positions of Non-Executive Director, Torres Strait & Cape York Health and Hospital Board – Queensland Health including the role of Chair of the Quality and Safety Committee, Non-Executive Director, Regional Development Association – Torres Straits and Far North Queensland, Jobs Queensland – Member, Non-Executive Director, Enterprise Management Group Pty Ltd, as well as number of roles locally within the Cairns community in the Not for Profit sector.

 Dr Susan Young (Member)

 Dr Susan Young (Member) has extensive experience in the private and public health care sectors, the education sector and within professional regulatory bodies.
-Dr Young is a community member and former Chair of the Queensland Board of the Medical Board of Australia, a member of the Agency Management Committee of the Australian Health Practitioner Regulation Agency (AHPRA), and has also held a number of executive positions within the public and private health care sectors in metropolitan, regional and rural setting, with the most recent appointments as an Executive Director of Nursing and Midwifery and also as an Executive Director of Rural Health.
-These positions were preceded by an extensive period of clinical practice, specifically in the areas of intensive care nursing with expertise in spinal injuries.
-Dr Young has also gained considerable experience in functioning within an independent statutory authority, previously holding a ministerial appointment as the Chairperson of the Queensland Nursing Council (QNC).
+Dr Young is a community member and former Chair of the Queensland Board of the Medical Board of Australia, a member of the Agency Management Committee of the Australian Health Practitioner Regulation Agency (AHPRA), and has also held a number of executive positions within the public and private health care sectors in metropolitan, regional and rural setting.
+These positions were preceded by an extensive period of clinical practice.
+Dr Young has also gained considerable experience in functioning within an independent statutory authority, previously holding a ministerial appointment as the Chairperson of the previous Queensland Nursing Council (QNC).
+Her committee experience includes Regulatory Performance and Compliance, Quality and Safety, and Governance and Organisational Performance.